Richard Nixon: Return to public life

-The interviews helped improve Nixon's financial position—at one point in early 1975 he had only $500 in the bank—as did the sale of his Key Biscayne property to a trust set up by wealthy friends of Nixon, such as Bebe Rebozo.
+The interviews helped improve Nixon's financial position—at one point in early 1975, he had had only $500 in the bank—as did the sale of his Key Biscayne property to a trust set up by wealthy friends of Nixon, such as Bebe Rebozo.
 In February 1976, Nixon visited China at the personal invitation of Mao.
 Nixon had wanted to return to China but chose to wait until after Ford's own visit in 1975.
 Nixon remained neutral in the close 1976 primary battle between Ford and Reagan.
-Ford won, but was defeated by Georgia Governor Jimmy Carter in the general election.
+Ford won, but was defeated by Georgia governor Jimmy Carter in the general election.
 The Carter administration had little use for Nixon and blocked his planned trip to Australia, causing the government of Prime Minister Malcolm Fraser to withhold its official invitation.

 In 1976, Nixon was disbarred by the New York State Bar Association for obstruction of justice in the Watergate affair.
 He chose not to present any defense.
 In early 1978, he visited the United Kingdom; there, he was shunned by American diplomats, most ministers of the James Callaghan government, and two former prime ministers, Harold Macmillan and Edward Heath.
-He was welcomed, however, by the Leader of the Opposition, Margaret Thatcher, as well as by former prime ministers Lord Home and Sir Harold Wilson.
+He was welcomed, however, by the Leader of the Opposition, Margaret Thatcher, and former prime ministers Lord Home and Sir Harold Wilson.
 Nixon addressed the Oxford Union regarding Watergate:

 Author and elder statesman

-In 1978, Nixon published his memoirs, RN: The Memoirs of Richard Nixon, the first of ten books he was to author in his retirement.
-The book was a bestseller and attracted a generally positive critical response.
+In 1978, Nixon published his memoirs, RN: The Memoirs of Richard Nixon, the first of nine books he was to author in his retirement.
+John A. Farrell deemed it one of the better presidential memoirs, candid and capturing its author's voice; he deemed its rise up the bestseller lists justified.
 Nixon visited the White House in 1979, invited by Carter for the state dinner for Chinese Vice Premier Deng Xiaoping.
 Carter had not wanted to invite Nixon, but Deng had said he would visit Nixon in California if the former president was not invited.
 Nixon had a private meeting with Deng and visited Beijing again in mid-1979.

 On August 10, 1979, the Nixons purchased a 12‐room condominium occupying the seventh floor of 817 Fifth Avenue New York City after being rejected by two Manhattan co-ops.
 When the deposed Shah of Iran died in Egypt in July 1980, Nixon defied the State Department, which intended to send no U.S. representative, by attending the funeral.
-Though Nixon had no official credentials, as a former president he was seen as the American presence at its former ally's funeral.
+Though Nixon had no official credentials, as a former president, he was seen as the American presence at its former ally's funeral.
 Nixon supported Ronald Reagan for president in 1980, making television appearances portraying himself as, in biographer Stephen Ambrose's words, "the senior statesman above the fray".
 He wrote guest articles for many publications both during the campaign and after Reagan's victory.
-After eighteen months in the New York City townhouse, Nixon and his wife moved in 1981 to Saddle River, New Jersey.
+After 18 months in the New York City townhouse, Nixon and his wife moved in 1981 to Saddle River, New Jersey.